 Australia has a strong and internationally recognised National Immunisation Program (NIP), with childhood vaccination rates over 90 per cent.
 This high rate of immunisation helps to maintain community immunity, especially for those who are too young to be immunised or those that are not able to be immunised for medical reasons.
 Without community immunity, rare diseases will become common again, causing more illness and deaths.

 The NIP is a joint Commonwealth and state and territory initiative that aims to maintain, and where possible increase, national immunisation coverage rates to reduce the incidence of vaccine-preventable diseases in the Australian community.
 The NIP provides free vaccines against 17 diseases (including shingles) for eligible people.
-For information about the NIP and the NIP schedule, visit the Immunise Australia website
+For information about the NIP and the NIP schedule, visit the Department of Health website.

 Family assistance payments linked to immunisation

-Families’ eligibility to receive family assistance payments such as Family Tax Benefit Part A Supplement, Child Care Benefit and Child Care Rebate is linked to their child’s immunisation status.
-Only families who fully immunise their children, are on a recognised immunisation catch up schedule, or have an approved medical exemption can receive those family assistance payments.
+Families’ eligibility to receive family assistance payments, such as Family Tax Benefit and Child Care Subsidy, is linked to their child’s immunisation status.
+Only families who fully immunise their children, are on a recognised immunisation catch-up schedule, or have an approved medical exemption can receive those family assistance payments.
 Vaccination objection will no longer be a valid exemption.

-For further information on child care assistance and family payments please go to the Department of Human Services website
+For further information on child care subsidy and family payments please go to the Department of Human Services website.

 Safety of immunisation